JoshSoko/repostBot/README.md

 - Certain words can be banned, and anyone who uses them will be timed out for a certain amount of time.

 ## Use
 0. Set up a new bot on Discord's development site.
 Put the API token into a .env file like so: TOKEN="YOURTOKENHERE"
 1. Put the bot online by running the Python script.
-(The bot will only create a new database for a server upon joining)
 2. Invite the bot to your server.
+(NOTE: The bot can handle steps 1 and 2 interchangeably!)
 3. Set the role to be assigned with '$repost setrole' command.
 (Ex: $repost setrole @testrole)

 ### Optional Use